-All that means Cherry Bomb is somehow his best and most unbearable album.
-There’s records like “Smuckers” and “2Seater” that I’m constantly returning to but others like “Buffalo” and “Pilot” are blaring with enough bass to blow an eardrum.
+Cherry Bomb is somehow Tyler's best and most unbearable album.
+“Smuckers” and “2Seater” will get repeat listens, but “Buffalo” or “Pilot,” both with enough bass to blow out an eardrum, are hard passes.
 Even the biggest Tyler advocates can’t vouch for this project from top to bottom.
-It’s overly ambition, a cluster of good and bad ideas, the kind of album that gets made when you are itching with creativity and no ceiling to limit the madness.
+It’s overly ambitious, a cluster of good and bad ideas, the kind of album that gets made when you are itching with creativity and no ceiling to limit the madness.
 What I like about Tyler is his disdain of comfortability.
 There isn’t anything safe about his artistry.
 He took a risk making an album that even his biggest core followers could dislike.
-That’s the gamble he made with Cherry Bomb, one I’m certain he has yet to regret.
+That’s the gamble he made with Cherry Bomb, and one I’m certain he has yet to regret.

-He’s a mad genius just like the very idols that he traces.
+Tyler is a mad genius just like the idols he traces.
 You can hear the influences in the music.
-As he continue to improve, I predict he will be influencing the next generation of passionate musicians and artists that strive to break the rules.
+As he continues to improve, I predict he will be influencing the next generation of passionate musicians and artists that strive to break the rules.
 The next wave of rule makers that will spin this game on its head.
 Cherry Bomb isn’t for everyone but it wasn’t meant to be a commercial success.
-It was meant to be a statement there’s two sides of Tyler The Creator, despite growing older, maturing, he is still very much the same guy.
+It was meant to be a statement that there are two sides of Tyler, The Creator.
+Despite growing older, maturing, he is still very much the same guy.
 A menace and a genius.
 You can’t have one without the other.
-It’s beautiful chaos.